rcooper102/eval-matrix/README.md

 ### Notes

+- Questions are currently just copy and pastes of the spreadsheet.
+We need to reworks *all* of them so that they have a short and concise title with a clear description on how to evaluate.
+- We probably need to consolidate/prune some of these, going through this whole test takes too long.
 - This was hacked together for internal use.
 - It was only tested in chrome
 - It makes many presumptions that data is valid or will crash and burn
 - Corners were cut in code quality, many things could be refactored to be more logical/efficient
 - Yup, I used a super primative hash routing system.
 Couldn't be bothered to create something more robust.
 - Yes, the code is `linty` in places.
 I will fix it later, maybe.
+- Refreshing the page wipes out the current test.
+(Though it can be restored from localStorage, see above)